kiflycules/launchr/README.md

 - Search services by name or description

 **Calculator Module**
+- Visual calculator interface with button navigation using arrow keys
 - Basic arithmetic: addition, subtraction, multiplication, division, exponentiation, modulo
 - Scientific functions: sin, cos, tan, sqrt, log, ln, exp, abs, reciprocal, square
 - Expression parsing with proper order of operations and parentheses support
-- Calculation history with timestamps
+- Calculation history with timestamps and recall functionality
 - Real-time expression evaluation as you type
 - Copy results to clipboard
-- Toggle between Basic and Scientific modes
+- Toggle between Basic and Scientific modes with automatic scrolling for large layouts
-- Navigate and recall from calculation history
+- Typing mode for direct expression input with visual button navigation
+- History view with dedicated panel toggle

 ### Notes
 - Uses `sysinfo` for processes, `which` for PATH resolution, and `crossterm`/`ratatui` for TUI.